Tracardi/tracardi-api/docs/ai/templates/plugin_docs.md

                     name="If condition statement",  # Form field for configuring the "condition" key in the init description="Provide a condition for the IF statement.
 If the condition is met, the payload " "will be returned on the TRUE port; otherwise, the FALSE port is triggered.",
-                    # Description of the configuration key
+                    # Description of the configuration key.
+FormComponent.type describes the form field type used to imput data.
                     component=FormComponent(type="textarea", props={"label": "condition"})
                 ),
                 ...